ru-corporate/data-rosstat-boo-2013/economic.md

 Make readable raw csv file
 --------------------------
-- Purge 'broken lines' from raw csv (company ha no INN field, wrong number of columns)
+- Purge 'broken lines' from raw csv (company has no INN field, wrong number of columns)
 - Write error log in separate file
 - Write column names row at the start of raw csv file